 92% of B2B buyers are more likely to proceed with a transaction after reading a trusted review.
 If you have assets on hand like case studies, customer stories, or positive reviews, consider including them in an email or link to a great interview with a happy customer.

-Including this kind of helpful information provides prospects with an easy path to find business solutions, exhibits that you are a leader in the industry, and establishes trust because you are providing prospects with a resource that aims to do nothing other than to help them.
+Including this kind of information provides prospects with an easy path to find business solutions, exhibits that you are a leader in the industry, and establishes trust because you are providing prospects with a resource that aims to do nothing other than to help them.

 4. Track what is (and isn’t) working.